17M Underage Girls Become Mothers Every Year and They Are So Hard to Reach

 The findings from Bridging the Gap revealed that the needs of adolescents vary wildly across contexts, but there are some common threads.
 “In all four countries we saw that adolescents wanted services brought to them,” said Lynnda Kiess, a WFP nutritionist who worked on the study.

-“Adolescent mothers need a range of services — from nutrition and health to family planning, prevention of violence and education.
+“Adolescent mothers need a range of services — from nutrition and health to family planning and prevention of violence and education.
 But many have busy lives.
 They don’t want to be pulled into six different directions for six different services.
 For example, can a pregnancy check-up be combined with nutrition education classes?”